 In promoting my class, I do have to put messages out there about the power of the approach that I teach, and there is power in it, without a doubt.
 But that power doesn't remove the difficulty of acting.
 That is a disappointing discovery for many.
 But as frustrating as the difficulty may be, it is the challenge of facing that difficulty that prompts us to stretch ourselves beyond our previous capabilities, to achieve what would have previously been out of our reach.
 And that means that the difficulty is nothing that anyone should want to avoid or be rescued from.
 "We must do what is difficult because it is difficult", the poet Rilke wrote.
 I am happy to show people what acting involves, to point them in the right direction, give them tools and procedures to follow, and to help them along the way.
 But I would never want anyone to think that I am here to make things easy.
 I'm not that kind of acting teacher.

-Posted by Mother of Invention Acting School at 12:50 AM
+Posted by Andrew Wood Acting Studio at 12:50 AM